ComicRack for Android

 - Bottom Right: Open next page

-- This is the preview of the current pages.
-In the center is the current page you're reading.
+- This is the preview of the pages in the comic.
+In the center is the thumbnail of the current page.
 Here you can also quickly scroll through all the pages.
-On the left are following commands top to bottom:
+A long touch on a thumbnail allows you to edit the page type (cover, ad etc.).
+On the right are following commands buttons:

-At the bottom is the same reading progress bar that is also displayed below cover thumbnails in eComics lists.
+At the bottom is the same reading progress bar that is also displayed below cover thumbnails in comics lists.

 In Preferences you can tailor ComicRack to your needs.
 You can change the path to your eComics (the default is /sdcard/comics).
 You can change the default values for the different screen brightness settings.